WARP4dot52/lambda/poincare_junior/doc/tree.md

 Trees start with a `Node` directly followed in memory by a given number of other trees that are its children.

-The `Node` always starts with a special block of the `BlockType` enum that indicates what the tree represents.
+The `Node` always starts with a special block of the `Type` enum that indicates what the tree represents.

 Depending on the type of the tree, it may have a fixed number of children – possibly 0 – or a variable number written in the `Node` just after its type.